aidenvalentine/ClipNuke-Server-Win-x64/README.md

 The philosophy for this project is to allow adult content creators to reduce the amount of copy/pasting by posting any given clip/video to all their distributor's sites.
 We want to use ONE title, description, images, video files, etc. and **cross-post** it to every platform you sell content on.

-Some sites, like XVideos support multiple language translations.
-ClipNuke Server includes a multi-language translator to automatically translate your video titles into any language with a one click.
-You need to set a Microsoft Azure API Key in the Settings menu to enable this feature.

 ## Download
 Clone/download ZIP archive from https://github.com/aidenvalentine/ClipNuke-Server-Win-x64.git.